sikhote/sinclair.tech/public/assets/md/resume.md

 #### 2024–Present · Cedar Team · Remote

+- Planned and executed successful releases for one of the most widely used tools at the Co-Op
-- Maintained a component library with enhancements and additions
+- Maintained a component library used by web and mobile platform teams
+- Collaborated with teams to bring new components into a shared library, saving design, development, and maintenance time within the Co-Op
-- Created a base layer for all action-based components to increase accessibility and brand consistency
+- Developed a base layer for all action-based components to increase accessibility and UX consistency
 - Worked with project owners and development teams to increase efficiency by finding solutions to practical engineering needs
 - Advocated and helped find company-wide patterns for working with content within the CMS
 - Reduced development and content creation costs while increasing brand consistency across landing pages

 #### 2021–2024 · Experiences Team · Remote

-- Created a block component system that worked with the existing CMS for allowing faster and more compliant content creation
+- Created a block component system that worked with an existing CMS for allowing faster and more compliant content creation
 - Helped onboard new software developers
 - Led development for targetted landing pages for new brands and campaigns
 - Upgraded all components in various microsites to meet ARIA compliance and reach brand alignment
-- Helped develop the UI for a new checkout experience that upgraded a half a decade old design
+- Helped develop the UI for a new checkout experience that upgraded a half decade old design

 ### Senior Engineer at [Veyl Ventures](https://veyl.com)